aayushimehta/Likelihood-of-H1B-Visa-Approval/README.md

 It is very important for an employer and employee to know if the LCA application will be approved/ certified for visa.
 Through this project, a definite answer to this question will be predicted.

 Python files:

-1 Initial Study of Data.ipynb: first python file for choosing columns from original data 2 Data Wrangling.ipynb: python file to analyze and wrangle the data in the selected columns from the first file 3 Building Models.ipynb: python file containing the final model and prediction analysis
+1 Initial Study of Data.ipynb: first python file for choosing columns from original data

+2 Data Wrangling.ipynb: python file to analyze and wrangle the data in the selected columns from the first file

+3 Building Models.ipynb: python file containing the final model and prediction analysis

+Excel files:

+H-1B_Disclosure_Data_FY2019: Original data file for fiscal year 2019

+selected_data.csv: outcome of "1 Initial Study of Data.ipynb"

+for analysis.csv: outcome of "2 Data Wrangling.ipynb"

+soc_to_stem.csv: used to carry out SOC to Stem conversions

+Attachment_C_STEM_2018: File containing actual SOC codes for stem which helped constitute soc_to_stem.csv

+Class Membership.csv: Final outcome of the project with predicted y values and predicted probablities.